merenlab/merenlab.org/_posts/miscellaneous/2016-06-09-assessing-completion-and-contamination-of-MAGs.md

 <a href="{{ site.url }}/images/anvio/2016-06-09-NCBI-complete-genomes/all-ncbi-genomes.png"><img src="{{ site.url }}/images/anvio/2016-06-09-NCBI-complete-genomes/all-ncbi-genomes.png" width="80%" /></a>
 </div>

 Every dot in this figure represents one of the 4,022 genomes in this analysis.
-So 94% of all complete genomes (not isolates, complete, closed genomes) in NCBI has redundancy way less than 10% based on this BSCG.
+So 94% of all closed genomes in the NCBI has redundancy way less than 10% based on this BSCG collection.

 <blockquote>
 A lower completion score may be due to underestimation, but a higher redundancy will almost never be due to overestimation.
 You must try to clean it up.